The Book Themes We Love Most and How to Write Your Own

 Coming of Age

-Coming of age stories follow characters from their youth into adulthood, examining how their experiences shape who these characters become.
+Coming-of-age stories follow characters from their youth into adulthood, examining how their experiences shape their journey of self-discovery.
 Sounds relatable, right?
-We’ve all grown up at some point, right?
+We've all grown up at some point, right?
 Or, like in my case, we still are deep down inside.

 These themes show us just how incredible or devastating some events can be, forcing us to either rise above them or cope with them.